dwarfhq/nova-flexible-content/docs/README.md

 Please note that Preset classes are resolved using Laravel's Container, meaning you can type-hint any useful dependency in the Preset's `__construct()` method.

 Once the Preset is defined, just reference its classname in your Flexible field using the `preset` method:

 ```php
 Flexible::make('Content')
     ->preset(\App\Nova\Flexible\Presets\WysiwygPagePreset::class);
 ```

 You can create these Preset classes easily with the following artisan command:

 ```
 php artisan flexible:preset {classname?}

 // Ex: php artisan flexible:preset WysiwygPagePreset
 ```

 ## Custom Resolver Classes

 By default, the field takes advantage of a **JSON column** on your model's table.
 In some cases, a JSON attribute is just not the way to go.
 For example, you could want to store the values in another table (meaning you'll be using the Flexible Content field instead of a traditional BelongsToMany or HasMany field).
 No worries, we've got you covered!

 First, create the new Resolver class.
 For convenience, this can be achieved using the following artisan command:

 ```
 php artisan flexible:resolver {classname?}

 // Ex: php artisan flexible:resolver WysiwygPageResolver
 ```

 It will place the new Resolver class in your project's `app/Nova/Flexible/Resolvers` directory.
-Each Resolver should implement the `Whitecube\NovaFlexibleContent\Value\ResolverInterface` contract and therefore feature at least two methods: `set` and `get`.
+Each Resolver should implement the `Dwarf\NovaFlexibleContent\Value\ResolverInterface` contract and therefore feature at least two methods: `set` and `get`.

 ### Resolving the field